Al D'Amato: Columnist and analyst

-Presidential elections
+Presidential politics

 2008

 On June 12, 2007, the former three-term Senator from New York endorsed one-time Senate colleague from Tennessee Fred Thompson for the Republican nomination for president in 2008.

 In explaining his endorsement of Thompson, former Senator D'Amato called Thompson "a real conservative", not a candidate who adopted conservative positions in preparation for an election.
 D'Amato added, "Fred Thompson is the kind of candidate our party can unify behind and support wholeheartedly."
-On January 22, 2008, after poor showings from Thompson, D'Amato threw his support to John McCain for the 2008 presidential election, saying "If you want to win in November, John McCain is the man."
+On January 22, 2008, after poor showings from Thompson, D'Amato threw his support to John McCain for the 2008 presidential election, saying: "If you want to win in November, John McCain is the man".

 2012

-On March 14, 2012, D'Amato endorsed Mitt Romney for president, saying "I am proud to endorse Governor Romney and support his candidacy for the Republican nomination for the Presidency.
-It is time for Republicans across the country to embrace Governor Romney and make him our nominee.
-Governor Romney is a successful businessman.
-He understands how our economy works and has a proven record of creating jobs.
-We need a man with his experience to take charge and lead our economy or we'll have four more years of the most liberal, tax and spend administration we have ever seen.
-I urge my fellow Republicans to unite behind Governor Romney and make him our nominee."
+On March 14, 2012, D'Amato endorsed Mitt Romney for president.
 He and Peter Kalikow appeared with Romney at fundraisers in New York leading up to the election.

 2016

-On August 26, 2015, D'Amato endorsed Ohio Governor John Kasich, over Jeb Bush and George Pataki.
-While stating that the Republican Party needs to move past the Bushes, he credited Pataki as a "wonderful guy", but cited Kasich's experience in balancing the budget as a congressman in the 1990s, and now in Ohio.
-Following Donald Trump's victory in the 2016 general election, D'Amato stated "I am in great spirits.
+On August 26, 2015, D'Amato endorsed Ohio Governor John Kasich for president of the United States over Jeb Bush and former New York Gov. George Pataki.
+While stating that the Republican Party needed to move past the Bush family, he credited Pataki as a "wonderful guy", but cited Kasich's experience in balancing the budget as a congressman in the 1990s and in Ohio.
+Following Donald Trump's victory in the 2016 general election, D'Amato stated: "I am in great spirits.
 I feel great for the people of our country."
-He urged Trump to appoint Rudy Giuliani as Attorney General, stating:"I think one great appointment and someone who will follow the law and not bend the law as he or she sees fit as the attorney general is Rudy Giuliani..."
+He urged Trump to appoint Rudy Giuliani as Attorney General, stating: "I think one great appointment and someone who will follow the law and not bend the law as he or she sees fit as the attorney general is Rudy Giuliani..."

-COVID-19
+2020

+In 2020, D'Amato supported Trump for re-election against Democrat Joe Biden.

+2024

+Leading up to the 2024 election, D'Amato opined that New York donors would be reluctant to donate to Trump's campaign.
+He also criticized Trump's post-election behavior.
+In 2024, however, D'Amato expressed support for Trump.
+He also asserted that Tim Scott should be chosen as the Republican vice presidential nominee.